HL7/davinci-ra/input/pagecontent/index.md

 ### Scope

 After careful review with the risk adjustment subject matter experts, it was determined that the most challenging aspect of the current risk adjustment process was the inconsistent manner in which reports on risk adjustment coding gaps were communicated between a provider (or system operating on their behalf) and a payer (or system operating on the payer's behalf).
 Figure 2-2 shows a high level example of the risk adjustment workflow in CMS Medicare advantage program.
-This version of the guide focuses on specifying a standard exchange format, the [Risk Adjustment Coding Gap Report], from payers to providers.
+This version of the implementation guide focuses on specifying a standard exchange format, the [Risk Adjustment Coding Gap Report], from payers to providers.

 {% include img-portrait.html img="workflow-medicare-advantage.png" caption = "Figure 1-2 Workflow for Medicare Advantage Population" %}

-This guide does not define how payers determine a coding gap and how coding gaps are produced or managed on the payer side including hierarchies.
-This guide also does not define suspecting processes and algorithms/predictive models that are used for suspecting analytics.
-It is the intent of this guide to expand its specifications in future versions to support communication of coding gaps from providers back to the payers, for example to provide a mechanism to allow providers to communicate HCC invalidations to payers.
+This implementation guide does not define how payers determine a coding gap and how coding gaps are produced or managed on the payer side including hierarchies.
+This implementation guide also does not define suspecting processes and algorithms/predictive models that are used for suspecting analytics.
+It is the intent of this implementation guide to expand its specifications in future versions to support communication of coding gaps from providers back to the payers, for example to provide a mechanism to allow providers to communicate HCC invalidations to payers.

 ### Actors
 The actors involved in exchanging risk adjustment coding gap reports are Clients and Servers.